-1. The respondent's counter-application for condonation is dismissed.

-2. The applicant's appeals in relation to its 2016 to 2018 years of assessment are upheld; and counter-applications on the scale as between party and party as taxed or agreed.
+- 1. The respondent's counter-application for condonation is dismissed. - 2.
+The applicant's appeals in relation to its 2016 to 2018 years of assessment are upheld; and - 3.
+The respondent shall pay the applicant's costs in both the main and counter-applications on the scale as between party and party as taxed or agreed.